MatthewRizzo/RustHSM/README.md

 # RustHSM

-Rust implementation of a Hierarchical State Machine library.
+Rust implementation of a Hierarchical State Machine (HSM).
+It is a library that can be applied to any problem set.
 It breaks the HSM into these notable components:

 [HsmController]: ./rust_hsm/src/state_controller_trait.rs